exercism/v3/languages/python/exercises/concept/loops/.docs/instructions.md

 Create the function `first_k_student_marks()` with parameters `student_marks` and `k`

 1. Student marks are a list of marks of each student
-2. k is the number of students we need to return.
+2. k is the number of students.

 You need to return the first K number of student Marks.
 Once you reach K number of students, you should exit out of the loop.